-The term 'delisting' refers to the process whereby the designation of an AOC or AOC in Recovery (AOCir) is removed and the implicated waterbody is taken off of the GLWQA's list of Great Lakes AOCs.
+The term 'delisting' refers to the process whereby the designation of an AOC or AOC in Recovery (AOCiR) is removed and the implicated waterbody is taken off of the GLWQA's list of Great Lakes AOCs.
 A decision-making approach for delisting is shown in Figure 1.

-There are subtle-yet important-differences between the being listed as an AOC, AOCir, or a delisted area.
-According to the GLQWA (2012), the Governments of Canada and the United States "may elect to identify an AOC as an AOC in Recovery when all remedial actions identified in the RAP have been implemented and monitoring confirms that recovery is progressing in accordance with the RAP".
+There are subtle-yet important-differences between the being listed as an AOC, AOCiR, or a delisted area.
+According to the GLQWA (2012), the Governments of Canada and the United States "may elect to identify an AOC as an AOC in Recovery after all remedial actions have been completed and monitoring indicates recovery is progressing, but before all BUIs have been redesignated to "not impaired".
+AOCiR is intended to be an interim designation that allows more time for the chemical, biological or physical conditions within the AOC to respond.
 In other words, an AOC can be changed to "in recovery" even if there are still impaired BUIs-the AOC is not delisted per se but monitoring shows that it's well on its way.
-Monitoring and existing programs are expected to restore remaining BUIs within the AOC (or AOCir).
+Monitoring and existing programs are expected to restore remaining BUIs within the AOC (or AOCiR).
 Furthermore, the designation of AOC or AOCir shall be removed "when environmental monitoring confirms that beneficial uses have been restored in accordance with the criteria established in the RAP" (GLWQA, 2012).
 A brief summary is provided below.